8 Elegant Floral Scents That Smell Fresh & Feminine

 Who it’s for

-Anyone drawn to citrusy, joyful florals that instantly lift your mood.
+Anyone drawn to citrusy, uplifting florals that instantly brighten your mood and quietly collect compliments along the way.

 The Creamy Green Floral